rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 client_assertion_type

 	REQUIRED when `private_key_jwt` client authentication method is used.
 MUST be set to urn:ietf:params:oauth:client-assertion-type:jwt-bearer.

 client_assertion

     REQUIRED when `private_key_jwt` client authentication method is used.
 The value of the signed client authentication JWT generated as described below.
+The Client MUST
-The RP MUST generate a new client_assertion JWT for each call to the token endpoint.
+    generate a new client_assertion JWT for each call to the token endpoint, JWTs MUST NOT be reused.

 client_id

     REQUIRED when `tls_client_auth` client authentication method is used.
 OAuth 2.0 Client Identifier valid at the Authorization Server.

 code_verifier

     REQUIRED when PKCE protocol was used by the Client in the relevant Authentication Request, the code_verifier MUST be present and the value MUST be the original random code, used to create the hashed challenge in `code_challenge`.

 ##  2.3.
 ID Tokens